markcmiller86/SAF/README.md

 The Sets and Fields library was and still is unique among scientific data packages in that it combines the aims of scalable, parallel I/O with mathematically rigorous scientific data modeling principles.
-It aimes to be high performance and highly general it its ability to describe and store a variety of forms of scientific data.
+It aimes to be highly performant and highly general in its ability to describe and store a variety of scientific data.
 In addition, the implementation of SAF developed here employs a number of features of [Smart Libraries](https://wci.llnl.gov/codes/smartlibs/index.html).